 We think you’d agree with our bakers that it’s impossible to talk about favourite dog walking spots without mentioning the breath-taking Yorkshire Dales.
 With the area brimming with naturally beautiful scenery (from luscious valleys to run free in, hills with breath-taking views, to villages packed with lots of dog-friendly eateries … what more could a dog want?), our bakers think this is a great place to take your four-legged friends on an adventure.

 Lepe Country Park is situated within the New Forest National Park.
 With the park being on the shore and so many great picnic locations, our bakers say this is the ‘pawfect’ place to take your four-legged friend on a well-deserved doggy day out.
 Just remember to order the sunshine… (oh, who are we kidding…muddy puddles rule, right?).

 Our tasty selection of dog treats are the perfect goodies for on the go!

 From plant-powered goodness and dog training treats crafted with 40% salmon, to grain free dog treats that aid in relaxation (for those long journeys), we have got a treat for every dog and need!

-Click here to find the treat for your travels.
+Click here to find the treat for your days out and travels.